 Ranger Heritage Mission

-The Ranger Heritage Foundation (RHF) is dedicated to providing resources for Christian training and committed to help in boys develop in a Christian atmosphere.
+The Ranger Heritage Foundation (RHF) is dedicated to providing resources for Christian training and committed to the development of boys in a Christian atmosphere.
 The Foundation owns an 80 acre camping/activities area which is called the Range in the foothills of the Manzano Mountains in central New Mexico.
-A goal of the Foundation is to make the camping and activities area into a superior site that can provide for a number of activities for boys.
+A goal of the RHF is to make the camping and activities area into a superior site that can provide for a number of activities for boys.
 The area is dedicated to New Mexico Royal Rangers.
 Royal Rangers is an international adventure program providing a unique approach to Christian training for the total boy.
-The purpose of the Royal Ranger ministry is to develop the boy mentally, physically, spiritually, and socially.
+The purpose of the Royal Rangers ministry is to develop the boy mentally, physically, spiritually, and socially.

 Ranger Heritage Foundation

 The Ranger Heritage Foundation (RHF) was incorporated December 4, 2002, as a New Mexico non profit corporation.

 The Corporation is organized and operated exclusively for charitable purposes as a IRS Section 501(C) organization.
 The primary focus of the Corporation is the owning and providing of resources and facilities for Christian training.
 Contributions to the Corporation are tax deductible as provided by the IRS code and regulations.